jszor/to-do-list/README.md

 - **Add New Tasks**: Input a task in the text field and click "Add" to include it in the to-do list.
 - **Mark Tasks as Complete**: Click the checkbox next to a task to mark it as completed.
 The text will be crossed out.

-To be added –

-- **Delete Finished Tasks**: Remove a task from the list that has been completed and crossed off.
+- **Delete Finished Tasks**: Remove a task from the list that has been completed and crossed off by double-clicking it.

 ## Built using